gil0mendes/Initium/docs/initium-protocol.md

    as necessary to satisfy any alignment requirements.

 A map of the virtual address space is provided in the tag list, see `INITIUM_TAG_VMEM`.
-Note that the address space set up by the boot loader is intended to only be temporary.
-The kernel should build its own address space using the information provided by Initium as soon as possible.
-The physical memory used by the page tables created by boot loader is marked as `INITIUM_MEMORY_PAGETABLES` in the memory map, allowing it to be identified so that it can be made free for use once the kernel has switched to its own page tables.
+Note that the page table set up by the boot loader are intended to only be temporary.
+The kernel should build its own page tables using the information provided by boot loader as soon as possible.
+The physical memory used by the page tables created by boot loader is marked as `INITIUM_MEMORY_PAGETABLES` in the memory map, allowing it to be identified and made free for use once the kernel has switched to its own page tables.

 On all architectures, the kernel will be entered with a valid stack set up, mapped in the virtual address space.
 Details of the stack mapping are contained